W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/viii-the-meaning-of-the-last-judgement/index.md

 {% if showCommentary %}
 ::: details Commentary
 (1–4) The One-mindedness of God or Christ cannot judge, and thus God’s only judgment is not a judgment at all. … God’s judgment is simply the fact of His total Love for His beloved Sons. … In His [Holy Spirit’s] judgment there is no need to punish, simply to correct.
 Thus, the Holy Spirit's form of judgment is simply a way to re-unify the seemingly separated Sobnship.
 This is the “learning device” that was built into the overall plan.
-(Wapnick, A.V.I., p.240.)
+(Wapnick, AVI, p.240.)

 (5) It is really not likely to happen overnight.
 If you just thiink about how our world is constituted, there is a tremendous amount of frear that underlies and motivates every single aspect of it.
 Every institution, every system of thought within this world is motivated by fear and guilt.
 You just cannot change that right now.
 I think the plan of the Atonement and the Course’s part in it is to change individuals’ minds much more quickly than would otherwise happen.
 (Wapnick, ATG, p.102–103.)

 (5) …within the illusion of time, undoing the belief in separation will take long indeed.
 The tremendous amount of fear that is present in our minds seems to ensure that this is the case.
-(Wapnick, A.V.I., p.241.)
+(Wapnick, AVI, p.241.)

 (6–8) The more quickly we can make this choice [between miracles or grievances], the more quickly our minds can be healed; thus the more quickly Jesus can heal other minds through our own.
-(Wapnick, A.V.I., p.
+(Wapnick, AVI, p.
 241.)
 :::
 {% endif %}